Cursor vs NeuroCode

 - Manage multiple projects with AI assistance

-- Rapid algorithm development
+- Backend algorithm development

-- Data science prototyping
+- Data science algorithm prototyping

 Where each tool runs — web, mobile, desktop, browser extension, API.